Lucienne Peiry: Biography

 Since 2012, she has also kept up a monthly artistic contribution for the RTS (Radio Télévision Suisse) broadcasting company, on behalf of their "A vous de jouer" (your turn to play) program on Espace 2.

 Lucienne Peiry curated an exhibition on the encyclopedic art work of Armand Schulthess ("The Poetic Labyrinth of Armand Schulthess") at Neuchâtel's Centre Dürrenmatt in 2014, and again at Lugano's Museo cantonale d'Arte in 2016.
 Two trilingual exhibition catalogues were published for the two events.

 In 2017 she curated the show "Inextricabilia, Enchevêtrements magiques" (Inextricabilia – Magical Mesh) at the maison rouge in Paris: in addition to the show's catalogue, many articles and newspaper accounts appeared, together with a major analysis by the art historian Valérie Arconati in the French daily newspaper Libération.
 Later she curates an exhibition about Curzio Di Giovanni (HEP, Lausanne, 2018) which gathers around 80 drawings shown for the first time to the public, and also the exhibition "Rhinocéros, féroce?", where she creates a dialogue between art and science with rhinoceroses painted and drawn by Gaston Dufour and real stuffed rhinoceroses (Musée cantonal de zoologie, Lausanne, 2019-2020).

 She publishes the book "Écrits d'Art Brut.
 Graphomanes extravagants" (Seuil edition, 2020), which is the catalogue of the exhibition that took place at the Tinguely Museum in Basel in 2021-2022.

 Lucienne Peiry curated the exhibition "Écrits d’Art Brut – Wild Expression & Thought" which was presented from October 2021 to January 2022 at the Tinguely Museum in Basel.

 From May to September 2022, her exhibition "Parures d'Art Brut" is on view at the Musée des Beaux-Arts du Locle, in Switzerland.

 Since 2021 is she part of the research committee for Art Brut at the Centre Pompidou, which has been founded after the donation of the Bruno Decharme collection.

-Lucienne Peiry holds a website called Notes d'Art Brut.
+In 2024, Lucienne Peiry proposed an exhibition featuring works by Marc Moret, set against objects of sacred art at the Musée Gruérien in Bulle (Switzerland).
+In 2025, she then presents “Voir l'invisible.
+L'Art Brut et l'au-delà” at the Musée international de la Réforme (Geneva), which brings together 14 artists from around the world, many of whose works were exhibited to the public for the first time.

+The French Ministry of Culture awards her the insignia of Chevalière de l'Ordre des arts et des lettres for the contribution she has “made to the influence of the arts and letters in France and throughout the world”, in 2025.